omkar-334/xarray-subset-grid/docs/contributing.rst

 Ground Rules
 ------------

-The goal is to maintain a diverse community that’s pleasant for everyone.
+The goal is to maintain a diverse community that's pleasant for everyone.
 Please be considerate and respectful of others by following our `code of conduct <https://github.com/ioos/.github/blob/main/CODE_OF_CONDUCT.md>`__.